LeonTrii/Playground/Calculators/README.md

 # Calculator Projects

+## Having a machine perform different operations in so little time is quite cool.

 Banking: A small program that can deposit and withdraw money.
 Has a few other features.

 Calculator: A simple calculator that does arithmetic.